 1. Time Sensitive and Covert Requests

 When executing BEC attacks, attackers often try to elicit an emotional response from their targets.
-Commonly spoofing the identity of an executive or high-level manager within their target’s department, these messages will request ‘last minute changes’ or ‘personal favors’, relying on the targeted employee’s desire to help their boss or a company executive.
+Commonly spoofing the identity of an executive or high-level manager within their target’s department, these messages will request ‘last minute changes’ or ‘personal favours’, relying on the targeted employee’s desire to help their boss or a company executive.
 As these types of attacks are becoming more and more refined, these requests will also come at the end of the workday and week, putting pressure on targeted employees to finish requests before the end of business hours.

 2. Messages from Personal Mailboxes and Mobile

-Another common tactic that threat actors may exploit to get around existing defenses is spoofing an executive, employee or supply chain partner’s personal mail address, such as a Gmail or Yahoo account.
+Another common tactic that threat actors may exploit to get around existing defences is spoofing an executive, employee or supply chain partner’s personal mail address, such as a Gmail or Yahoo account.
 To give off the impression of a last-minute request, these messages can say something to the tune of “Hi <employee>, I had to leave the office on my way to the airport, but we just received a message from <critical supply chain partner> and we need to change their routing information by EOD.
-Can you assist while I’m traveling?” with a stock signature giving the impression it was sent from their mobile phone.
+Can you assist while I’m travelling?” with a stock signature giving the impression it was sent from their mobile phone.